 Located in the heart of downtown Charleston, this City of Charleston community center provides fun and educational activities for children, teens, adults and seniors.

 Simonton Park is among the new Charleston Parks Conservancy parks open to the public.
 Recently taken on as a Conservancy project, Simonton will be in need of beautification efforts throughout the year.

 The mission of Trident Habitat for Humanity, Inc., is to help construct modest but adequate housing for low-income families.
 Trident HFH’s represents all five greater Charleston-area Habitat for Humanity affiliates.

 ProjectGO!
 2013 NonProfit Project Proposals

-This Spring, ProjectGO! will be held on Thursday, April 25 and Thursday, May 2, 2013.
-We are asking all nonprofits located in the Charleston, S.C., area to submit proposals for volunteer projects with which they need help.
-These projects can involve physical or non-physical labor and should be able to be completed between 10 a.m. and 4 p.m.
-The deadline to submit a project for consideration is Tuesday, March 5, 2013.
+This Spring, we asked all nonprofits located in the Charleston, S.C., area to submit proposals for volunteer projects with which they needed help.
+These projects could involve physical or non-physical labor and required a completion time between 10 a.m. and 4 p.m.

 Our second annual ProjectGO! event took place last year on April 18 and April 25, 2012, and we were proud to have had more than 80 participants from our Mt.
 Pleasant, S.C., office volunteer at the following organizations: